 Discussion

 Experiment 3 incorporated a prolonged practice session in order to decrease the number of excluded trials and improve the probability of detecting the unconscious effects.
-The results demonstrated the expected congruency effect on the reaching trajectories, manifested by the bias towards the incorrect answer in the incongruent trials.
-This bias was expressed in a decrease in the reach area for incongruent trials.
+Notably, the results did pass the multiple comparisons correction.
+However interesting trends did imply of a congruency effect which manifested as a bias in the trajectories towards the incorrect answer in the incongruent trials.
+This bias was expressed in a decreasing trend in the reach area for incongruent trials.
 The results are in-line with previous papers that found a larger Area Under the Curve (AUC) for incongruent as opposed to congruent trials (Almeida et al., 2014; Xiao & Yamauchi, 2017).

-Surprisingly, the additional practice day in Exp 3.
-Did not significantly reduce the participants' response time or proportion of excluded trials, and was therefore forgone in the next experiment.
+Surprisingly, the additional practice day in Experiment 3 Did not significantly reduce the participants' response time or proportion of excluded trials, and was therefore forgone in the next experiment.

-Exp 4
+Experiment 4

 Experiment 4 was preregistered [ref], aimed at examining whether motion tracking is preferable over keyboard responses when studying unconscious processing.
 Accordingly, it included both motion tracking and keyboard responses sessions, allowing me to compare the sensitivity of both measures on an identical task.
 My approach followed the one by Xiao et al. (2015), but replaced the mouse response with a more intuitive and less effortful reaching response which does not constrain free movement (Desmurget et al., 1997; Palluel-Germain et al., 2004).
 Additionally, I improved the validity of the unconscious results by applying a rigorous awareness detection procedure that includes both an objective awareness measure (prime 2-forced-choice recognition) and a subjective trial by trial awareness measure (PAS).
 As opposed to Xiao et al. (2015) which used an awareness measure on a separate block, awareness in my experiment was estimated in the trials of the main task.
 Since Experiment 3 have shown that additional practice does not improve the number of valid trials, a separate training day was not included in Experiment 4, and only one practice block was used for each session.
 To prevent fatigue, each session included half the number of trials (after testing that the effect found in Exp.
 3 is found also when half the trials are used).
 In accordance with previous findings (Xiao et al., 2015; but see Dehaene et al., 2001, were a large effect was found using a keyboard) I expected that the effect found in the motion tracking session (namely, the reach area variable) would produce a larger congruency effect than the effect in the keyboard session (RT variable).